 The lung cancer incidence rates is several times higher in more developed countries compared with less developed countries (44,7 vs 3,3 in 100,000 people).

-Lung cancer has a poor prognosis, which means incidence closely matches mortality.
+Lung cancer has a poor prognosis.
 The five-year relative survival rate of lung cancer is 10 - 20 % in worldwide.

 Most Common Cancers Worldwide in 2012